OS-neuroscience

 Platforms

-There are several platforms you may consider using, each with their own (dis)advantages (see Figure 1 for an overview).
+Several preregistration platforms exist, each with its own (dis)advantages (see Figure 1 for an overview).
+These platforms are not specific to neuroscience and can be used across a wide range of scientific disciplines.
 A personal account is required to view the available templates and select one for your preregistration.
-It is generally possible to invite future co-authors to collaborate on a preregistration in this environment.
+It is generally possible to invite future co-authors to collaborate on a pre-registration, allowing you to collect input from important stakeholders in the research.

 Essential Elements

 It is essential to include all confirmatory analyses in your preregistration.
-This will look a little different for all studies, which is why a good rule of thumb is to imagine you were writing the method section of your paper, and include anything that you would typically include there.
-This can include:
+This will look different for every study, so a good rule of thumb is to imagine you were writing the method section of your paper and include anything that you would typically include there.
+Among others, you can consider including:

-It is not essential to include exploratory analyses, when you do not (yet) have a clear idea of what you will test or what results you may expect.
-You may nonetheless consider including any additional analyses you already know you want to perform.
-The rules are not so strict as for confirmatory analyses, so if it is not yet clear how you will define a particular variable, or if you need to see whether certain patterns emerge from the data before you do a particular test, that can be described here.
-It is encouraged but not always necessary to describe in detail the statistical analyses and hypotheses you have for exploratory analyses.
-There isn’t always a clear distinction between ‘exploratory’ and ‘confirmatory’ research, and for your own study you are responsible for where you draw the line.
-An exploratory analysis may be appropriate if it is difficult to make a prediction based on prior work, or there is simply not enough information yet.
-But, anything that is included as an exploratory analysis needs to also be discussed that way in the results, and needs to be validated before any strong conclusions can be drawn from it.
+It is not essential to include exploratory analyses when you do not (yet) have a clear idea of what you will test or what results you may expect.
+Consider including any additional analyses you know you want to perform.
+The rules are not so strict as they are for confirmatory analyses, so if it is not yet clear how you will define a particular variable, or if you need to see whether specific patterns emerge from the data before you do a particular test, that can be described here.
+It is encouraged but not always necessary to describe the statistical analyses and hypotheses for exploratory analyses in detail.
+There isn’t always a clear distinction between ‘exploratory’ and ‘confirmatory’ research, and for your own study, you are responsible for where you draw the line.

 Open Protocols

 We have all faced the dilemma of who to seek advice from when we wish to test a particular antibody or protocol that we have encountered in a publication.
 Regrettably, we may not have anyone in our circle of colleagues who can provide the guidance we need, and we may end up conducting a series of fruitless trials before arriving at a definitive outcome.
-However, as fate would have it, we may later stumble upon a protocol that could have spared valuable time.
-This situation is not uncommon, and there are remedies that can be summarised in two instances: the sharing of existing validated protocols and the sharing of negative results (see more in Chapter 7), which serve as the foundation of many research projects but are not typically featured in scientific publications.
-This section focuses exclusively on protocol sharing.
+However, as fate would have it, we may later stumble upon a protocol that could have spared us valuable time and resources.
+This situation is not uncommon, and open protocols and sharing of negative results could remedy this (see more in Chapter 7).
+This section focuses on protocol sharing, as protocols serve as the foundation of many research projects but are not typically featured in scientific publications.

 References